xvnpw/xvnpw.github.io/content/posts/scaling-threat-modeling-with-ai.md

 - **Inconsistent Markdown Generation**: The model struggled to produce valid and consistent Markdown, which was crucial for documentation.
 - **Less Effective Prompts**: My go-to prompts yielded erratic results, lacking the determinism I needed.

-It was clear that I couldn't just copy my methods—I had to rethink my approach.
+It became clear that I couldn't just copy and paste my methods — I had to rethink my approach.

 ## The Journey to Better Prompts